Workforce Development & Training

 The mission of the Workforce Development division is to ensure the military and civilian comptroller workforce is trained and certified to perform essential functions and posture to adapt to the changing fiscal technology and regulatory landscape.

-This division is responsible for managing the Army's DoD Financial Management Certification Program and collaborating with external partners, such as the Finance and Comptroller Schoolhouse, and the Civilian Human Resource Agency (CHRA), and the Army Civilian Career Management Activity (ACCMA), on efforts to develop, train, and retain the FM workforce within the Army.
+This division is responsible for managing the Army's DoW Financial Management Certification Program and collaborating with external partners, such as the Finance and Comptroller Schoolhouse, and the Civilian Human Resource Agency (CHRA), and the Army Civilian Career Management Activity (ACCMA), on efforts to develop, train, and retain the FM workforce within the Army.

 ABOUT WORKFORCE DEVELOPMENT & TRAINING